Achieving greater control over your family law matter

-- Keep it simple—For couples who are able to agree on the terms of divorce without outside help, mediation offers a straightforward, uncomplicated approach.
+- Keeping things simple – if you and your spouse are able to agree on the terms of your divorce, mediation offers straightforward, uncomplicated approach.

 How Mediation Works

-GoransonBain offers the full continuum of mediation services including:
+GoransonBain Ausley offers the full continuum of mediation services including:

 - Traditional Mediation: spouses each choose lawyers to advise them before and during mediation sessions.